sorenoneill/test_repo/README.md

 9. Having trouble syncing

-10. It ain's that easyAdd some stuff from CLI
+10. It ain's that easy

+Add some stuff from CLI